MidlajN/Svg2gCode-converter/README.md

 import { Converter } from 'svg-to-gcode'

-// Set the configuration for the Plotter const settings = {
+// Configuration for the plotter gcode ( the values are in mm) const settings = {
     zOffset : 3,
-    feedRate : 1600,
+    feedRate : 3000,
-    seekRate : 1300,
+    seekRate : 2000,
+    zValue: -15,
+    tolerance: 0.1,
+    minimumArea: 2.5,
+    ignoreNegative: true,
+    sortByArea: true,
+    bedSize: {
+        width: 420,
+        height: 297
+    }
 }

 // For using the default configuration , skip the settings const converter = new Converter(settings)